draxios/docs/for-establishing-it-ai-team.md

 4. **Predictive Analytics and Insights**: AI can analyze historical data to predict future trends, helping firms make informed decisions.
 For instance, BlackRock uses AI to analyze millions of data points to identify investment opportunities.
 By leveraging AI for predictive analytics, our firm can gain deeper insights into market trends, customer behavior, and investment prospects, driving better decision-making and strategic planning.

-5. **Training**: AI can be used to train employees on everything under the sun seemlessly while also testing critcal and abstract thinking.
+5. **Training**: AI can be used to train employees seamlessly on various topics while also testing critical and abstract thinking.

 ### IT Opportunities